crybot/linformer/typst/main.typ

 @tab-performance shows that the Linformer performs comparably to the standard Transformer model on both tested metrics, scoring worse perplexities on the test dataset, but showing similar BLEU scores.
-Even though perplexity intuitively shrinks when increasing the parameter $k$, the BLEU score seems to worsen.
+Even though perplexity intuitively drops as the parameter $k$ grows, the BLEU score seems to worsen.
 This variation is somewhat expected since
-@vaswani2017 actually performed their BLEU evaluations on the test dataset with an ensemble of models computed by averaging many training checkpoints, ultimately lowering variance by a large margin.
+@vaswani2017 actually performed their BLEU evaluations on the test dataset with an ensemble of models computed by averaging many training checkpoints, ultimately lowering.
 #figure(
   [#table(
     columns: 3,